 We’ve broken down three key reasons why buying a new vehicle may not be the right financial decision for a first-time car buyer.
 In closing, we just wanted to make two quick points.

-Where Will You Buy Your Car? - First Time Auto Loan Options
+• Where Will You Buy Your Car?
+First-Time Auto Loan Options

 Whether you’re looking for something new or used, there are three options to look at when it comes to where you will buy your first car.
 You can:

-• Buy from a dealership
+• Buy from a dealership.

-• Buy from a private seller
+• Buy from a private seller.

-• Buy out the vehicle you’re leasing
+• Buy out the vehicle you’re leasing.

 Buying Your First Car From a Dealer

 But why is it a safe option?
-The main reason is that dealerships are responsible for disclosing problems the vehicle might have or repairing those issues before selling it to you.
+The chief reason is that dealerships are responsible for disclosing problems the used vehicle might have or repairing those issues before selling it to you.
 If you’re buying a new vehicle, you will also receive a warranty built to protect your investment through the first few years of ownership.

 Buying Your First Car From a Private Seller